Finkes/github-action-comment-test/README.md

 4. create private key by clicking **Generate a private key** and save the file on your computer.
 You'll later have to copy the content of this file into a secret of your GitHub Action.

+5. Install your GitHub App into your org.

-5. Generate an JWT token for your App as decribed by [https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/#authenticating-as-a-github-app](Authenticating as GitHub App)
+6. Generate an JWT token for your App as decribed by [https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/#authenticating-as-a-github-app](Authenticating as GitHub App)

 This is an example for ruby.
 You'll need to enter your **APP ID** and the **path to the secret key file**:
 ```rb